 Many of the concepts social scientists study are quite complex and cannot adequately be measured by a single indicator.
 In these cases researchers develop several indicators and in some case will give different weights to each indicator.
 This combination of indicators and weights is an index.
-Socioeconomic status is difficult to measure.
+Socioeconomic status is difficult to measure and typically the indicators of income, occupation and education are used.
+If occupation is seen as more central it may be given more weight.
+An index of socio-economic status is developed.

 Index of socio-economic status (SES) was modelled as a linear combination of parents' education (FE and ME for fathers' and mothers' education, respectively), previous and present family social class (SC1 and SC2) based on fathers' occupation.

 "We undertook an ecological study to investigate differences in coronary heart disease mortality within Nottingham health authority, England, to establish whether coronary mortality varied according to socio-economic status, and how mortality rates changed over a decade.
 An index of socio-economic status was developed from Census variables."
 "To explore the relationship between family average income (FAI; an index of socio-economic status) and Type 2 diabetes in a region of mainland China."